-- Multifocal Contact lenses.
+Multifocal Contact lenses.
 Multifocal contacts are designed to help you see up close and far away.
 They are shaped sort of like a bullseye, one ring helps you see up close, one ring helps you see far away, etc. When you put them on, your brain figures out which ring is in focus at which distance, and you can see.
-Most people that wear multifocals can see very well in good lighting conditions, but tend to have some difficulty reading small print like menus when they are in dim lighting situations.
+Most people that wear multifocal can see very well in good lighting conditions but tend to have some difficulty reading small print-like menus when they are in dim lighting situations.
 Some multifocal wearers also complain that their distance vision at night is not as good.
-Otherwise, during the day, in good lighting conditions you should be able to see most things you need to see.
-If you are a perfectionist, have a lot of astigmatism, or want to be able to tie fishing line in the dark, multifocals may not be for you.
-Otherwise, multifocals work great for most people.
+Otherwise, during the day, in good lighting conditions, you should be able to see most things you need to see.
+If you are a perfectionist, have a lot of astigmatisms, or want to be able to tie the fishing line in the dark, multifocal may not be for you.
+Otherwise, multifocal works great for most people.

 Thank you for reading!